-Chief Curator Trevor Schoonmaker heads up two projects that are making a major impact on the contemporary art world: Southern Accent: Seeking the American South in Contemporary Art (which was on view at the Nasher Museum in fall 2016) and Prospect.4: The Lotus in Spite of the Swamp (P.4), the fourth iteration of the international art triennial Prospect New Orleans.
-Trevor is Artistic Director of Prospect.4, which will open to the public on Saturday, November 18, 2017, and run through February 25, 2018.
-Prospect.4 will host VIP Preview Days of the city-wide exhibition on Thursday, November 16, and Friday, November 17, with the Opening Gala scheduled for Friday evening, November 17th.
+Chief Curator Trevor Schoonmaker has recently lead two projects that have made a major impact on the contemporary art world: Southern Accent: Seeking the American South in Contemporary Art (which was on view at the Nasher Museum in fall 2016) and Prospect.4: The Lotus in Spite of the Swamp (P.4), the fourth iteration of the international art triennial Prospect New Orleans.
+Trevor is Artistic Director of Prospect.4, which will opened to the public on Saturday, November 18, 2017, and will run through February 25, 2018.

 Since joining the Nasher Museum in 2006 as its first curator of contemporary art, Trevor has been instrumental in developing the museum’s collection of contemporary art.